walleyjs/contact-import-service/README.md

 ## Bonus Features (Optional)

-- add Prometheus metrics to track the number of imported contacts
+- Add Prometheus metrics to track the number of imported contacts
 - Support CSV file upload instead of JSON
 - Write unit tests for your implementation
 - Add data validation for contacts